BoyuanChen99/Hallucination_VLM/README.md

 ### HaloQuest
 The work is published via ECCV 2024 by Google.
 It uses self-generated original images from Midjourney to ask trickier questions.
-To prepare this dataset, clone their repo and follow their instructions. \
+To prepare this dataset, clone their repo and follow their instructions.

+Note that some images in this dataset are not downloable.
+The official team did not push updates to the repo to fix this issue.

 [paper](https://dl.acm.org/doi/10.1007/978-3-031-72980-5_17), [code](https://github.com/google/haloquest)

-### LLaVA-Bench

-### MME